The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Ohio, US

 Offers Telehealth

-Atanase Craciun is a Neurologist in Independence, Ohio.
+Atanase Craciun is a Neurologist practicing medicine in Independence, Ohio.
 Dr. Craciun is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-His top areas of expertise are Chiari Malformation Type 1, Brain Herniation, Chiari Malformation, and Orthostatic Hypotension.
+He is also highly rated in 63 other conditions, according to our data.
+His clinical expertise encompasses Chiari Malformation Type 1, Brain Herniation, Chiari Malformation, and Orthostatic Hypotension.
+Dr. Craciun is board certified in American Board Of Sleep Medicine, 1997.

 Experienced in Mitochondrial Trifunctional Protein Deficiency